 While working on a development VM where I hadn't taken the time to configure Firefox's new-tab page, I stumbled upon this article via Pocket, and while it is six years old, it is a shocking view into the effect our voracious tech consumption has on the environment and people who live and work in these toxic areas.

 There are few things as disheartening as the above view (from Liam Young/Unknown Fields) of a miles-long lake filled with pitch-black toxic waste caused directly by our unthinking desire for the shiny new device that is dangled on a stick in front of our complicit faces.
 And while China is the biggest offender in the tech production chain, rest assured there are probably cesspools like this in almost every country, carefully hidden from prying eyes and the complacent consuming public.

-Despite my current profession as a programmer, this led me to a boycott of new hardware (currently with the pragmatic exceptions of data storage media, niche cables, and batteries, for obvious reasons).
+Despite my current profession as a programmer, this led me to a boycott of new hardware (currently with the pragmatic exceptions of data storage media, specialized peripherals, niche cables, and batteries, for obvious reasons).
 I had already been using used and refurbished hardware for the most part out of necessity, but this sealed the deal.
 For what it's worth, I'm not the only one who sticks to old guns.
 While the use case of the author of Low-Tech Magazine is less demanding than my own, my household makes due with pretty old hardware all around (with the exception of my current cell phone, which I will explain below).